“Rest is about being able to be present, to enjoy whatever you are doing as it’s happening. Staying in the now.”

 And finally, find what brings you joy.

-Without joy in life, we have no energy and motivation.
-It is about finding joy even in the smallest things in life.
-This is what we lose when we are constantly rushing through life.
-We need to create beautiful moments in our daily routines.
-Things like setting beautifully the coffee table, buying a new pot of plants for the garden, baking a cake or playing a music while doing some housework.
-It may seem small, but it definitely makes a change and makes life more beautiful and joyful.
+Create beautiful moments in your daily routine.
+Things like decorating the coffee table, buying a new pot of plants for the garden, baking a cake or playing a music while doing some housework.
+It may seem small and insignificant but it definitely makes life more joyful and colourful.